Engineering second-order nodal-line semimetals by breaking $\mathcal{PT}$ symmetry and periodic driving: Introduction

-Addressing on these questions, we here investigate the SONLS and its Floquet engineering.
+Addressing these questions, we investigate the SONLS and its Floquet engineering.
 We discover a way to realize the SONLS in $\mathcal{PT}$-symmetry broken systems.
 It is found that a Dirac semimetal transforms into a SONLS when a perturbation breaking the $\mathcal{PT}$ symmetry is applied.
 We also explore the tunability of the nodal-line structures and the topological phases of the SONLS by Floquet engineering.
-Hybrid-order nodal-line semimetal and fruitful nodal-line structures including nodal chains, nodal links, crossing line nodes, and nodal nets are created at ease by applying a periodic driving.
-The interconversion of different orders of topological semimetal is also realized by the periodic driving.
+Hybrid-order nodal-line semimetal and rich nodal-line structures including nodal chains, crossing ring nodal net, crossing line nodes, and nodal nets are created easily by applying periodic driving.
+The interconversion of different orders of topological semimetals is also realized by periodic driving.
 Enriching the family of topological phases, our result is helpful to explore their application.